ebukaracer/RacerMinimal/README.md

 ![img](https://github.com/ebukaracer/ebukaracer/blob/ebukaracer-resources/RacerMinimal-Images/RM3.png)

-If  imported successfully, you should see something similar as in the above image, by navigating to `file > build setting > player setting > resolution and presentation`
+If imported successfully, you should see something similar as in the image above, by navigating to `file > build setting > player setting > resolution and presentation`

 ### To use this template with its default settings, select `RacerMinimal` from of the listed templates.